stockc/mnug/public/speakers.md

     **Aaron Michael König**
     10+ years experience with project management.
 Software development with JS, iOS, C#.
 Experience with enterprise customers.

+*   <a name="alexanderp"></a>
+    **Alexander Popo**
+    Regardless of what Google might think, Alexander Pope does *not* write poetry; he mostly writes JavaScript and pushes pixels around.
+Originally of Canadian extraction, Alexander now works and lives in the wilds of Norway (Oslo), keeping one eye on the sky as he works on the weather for NRK and Yr.no

 *   <a name="alexp"></a>
     **Alex Petrov**
     Made in wild Ukrainian suburbs, SSD in guts, knows how to handle -25°C cold and +42°C hot weather.
 Zefops, gymops.
 Clojure / Ruby / C hacker.